Do you suspect your dog is getting allergies from their bed and want to get them a new one that won’t cause more?

 - Runny nose

-Most allergies present themselves in a similar way so if they show these symptoms it may not necessarily be dust mites but it will because by some form of an allergic reaction.
+Most allergies present themselves in a similar way so if they show these symptoms it may not necessarily be dust mites but it will be because of some form of an allergic reaction.